-Let us assume that we have already enabled English and German languages in our site, setting the former as the default one.
+Let’s assume that we have already enabled the English and German languages for our site, with English being the site’s default language.

-It is also important to set that translations will be submitted as drafts in the WPML settings.
-To do this, navigate to the WPML -> Settings page and scroll to the Translated documents options section.
-There, check Draft in the Document Status setting.
+To start, it is important to set that translations will be submitted as drafts in the WPML settings.
+To do this, navigate to the WPML → Settings page and scroll down to the Translated documents options section.
+There, check Draft in the Document status setting.

 Now, german_translator is allowed to take up German to English translation jobs and submit them in draft status.
 You can read more about translation management features in the official documentation.

-At this point, we will use Access functionality to create a group of permissions for the german_editor user.
-These permissions will apply to Book custom post type only for the selected languages, which in our case is German.
+At this point, you can use the Toolset Access functionality to create a group of permissions for the german_editor user.
+These permissions will apply to the Book custom post type only for the selected languages, which in our case is German.

-We can now create a new group of permissions.
-In the WPML Groups tab, we click on the button to create permission for a specific language.
+You can now move on to creating a new group of permissions.
+In the WPML Groups tab, click on the button to create permission for a specific language.

-After we select the appropriate custom post type and language, we are ready to start setting up permissions for a specific user.
+After selecting the appropriate custom post type and language, you can start setting up permissions for a specific user.

-In order to set a user as a language editor, click the icon at the bottom of the column for each permission and type the username in the dialog’s text field.
+In order to set a user as a language editor, click the icon at the bottom of the column for each type of permission.
+Then, type the username in the dialog’s text field.
 Access will auto-complete and let you select the user.

-We have just enabled german_editor to edit, delete and publish any translation in German language.
+As the example above shows, the german_editor can edit, delete, and publish any translation in the German language.